jlchang/2024-05-09-Unix_Shell_pilot/episodes/02-the-filesystem.md

 get there from another country.
 A full path is like GPS coordinates.
 It tells you exactly where something is no matter where you are right now.

-You can usually use either a full path or a relative path depending on what is most convenient.
+You can usually use either a full path or a relative path depending on what is most convenient or involves less typing.
-If we are in the home directory, it is more convenient to enter the full path.
-If we are in the working directory, it is more convenient to enter the relative path since it involves less typing.

 Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly